matomo-org/developer-documentation/docs/heatmap-session-recording/faq.md

 Piwik needs to detect on each page whether a heatmap or a session recording is supposed to be tracked.
 To do this, Piwik issues an HTTP request to a file named `plugins/HeatmapSessionRecording/configs.php` on each page view.
 This request should be very fast as no database connection will be needed and the script is optimized for performance.

+Starting from Piwik 3.0.5, if your `piwik.js` is writable, it will execute this request on each page view only when actually a heatmap or session recording is configured to reduce server load.
+Find out if your `piwik.js` is writable by going to Administration, and open the "System Check" report.
+If the System Check displays a warning for "Writable Piwik.js" then [learn how to solve this](/guides/heatmap-session-recording/setup#when-the-piwikjs-in-your-piwik-directory-file-is-not-writable).

-If you want to prevent such a request to your server, for example to reduce the load on your server, you need to call a method `HeatmapSessionRecording.addConfig()` or disable the tracking completely using `HeatmapSessionRecording.disable()`.
+If you always want to prevent such a request to your server, for example to reduce the load on your server, you need to call a method `HeatmapSessionRecording.addConfig()` or disable the tracking completely using `HeatmapSessionRecording.disable()`.

 Learn more about this in the [addConfig() API reference](/guides/heatmap-session-recording/reference#addconfig).